 Unfortunately, the shortage of such grace in present-day and historic American Evangelicalism has resulted in many Christian leaders who are not collegial—having been burned by others.
 In contrast, may our partnership always be characterized by abundant grace.

 Beloved public servant friends, you are wonderful, effective, powerful partners in ministry!
 I am so blessed by what we have seen God do in our partnership already—opening numerous doors for new ministries in local, state, and international governments!
 May God grant us the ability to germinate hundreds more ministries throughout America and the world in the days and years ahead!
 What follows are further insights into faithfulness.

 III.
 FAITHFULNESS STEMS FROM GOD’S CHARACTER

-First Thessalonians 5:24 and 2 Thessalonians 3:3 state the following:
+First Thessalonians 5:24 and 2 Thessalonians 3:3, respectively, state the following:

-To grow in Christlikeness connotes that we must grow in God’s attribute of faithfulness!
+To grow in Christlikeness means we must grow in God’s attribute of faithfulness!
 To become more like Jesus means we must become increasingly faithful to Him and others!
-Christ was faithful to the Father even to the point of death, death on a cross!
-This stands in stark contrast to too many believers who are faithful only to the degree it is advantageous to themselves.
+Christ was faithful to the Father even to the point of death—death on a cross!
+This faithfulness stands in stark contrast to far too many believers who are faithful only to the degree it is advantageous to themselves.